 In 1997, George Washington Carver Edible Park was built out of a trash pile in what continues to be a predominately African-American neighborhood less than a mile from the center of Asheville.
 Designed using permaculture principles, it features over forty fruit and nut trees, vines, and shrubs.
 Although not focused on wild plants, it has plenty, mostly because they don’t weed very often!

-Carver Park has been featured in The New York Times, Plough to Pantry, and Tasting Table’s National Edition and other major media outlets because it is the first public forest garden in the country.
+Carver Park has been featured in The New York Times, The Huffington Post, Plough to Pantry, Tasting Table’s National Edition and other major media outlets because it is the first public forest garden in the country.
 Yet it remains largely unknown.
 Well, at least to everyone besides a handful of vagrants and “freegans.”
 To cut down on the former, in 2016 the city cut down, without contacting the organization that manages the park, several twenty-year-old fruit trees.
 I guess a prophetic park is not without honor…

 In March of 2012, NPR featured an edible park being created in Seattle, one that has been mistakenly said to be the first in the country.
 Just outside Seattle, The Gilman Boulevard Edible Landscape was founded in 1985, but it’s not a forest garden.
 The Fruit and Spice Park near Miami dates from the 40’s, but was not specifically intended “for public consumption.”
 Here are a few more that have popped up since.
 And again in Miami (my hometown), there’s a 2015 proposal to plant public edibles across the city.